kernelci/kernelci-core/doc/collection-token.rst

 POST
 ****

-.. http:post:: /job
+.. http:post:: /token

- Create or update a token as defined in the JSON data.
+ Create a token as defined in the JSON data.

  For more info on all the required JSON request fields, see the :ref:`JSON token schema for POST requests <schema_token_post>`.

  .. note::
     When creating the first token to be stored in the database, you must use the configured master key.